-One of our customer's FAQs is 'what is a good Net Promoter Score?'
+One of the most common FAQs we get is 'what is a good Net Promoter Score?'

 Table of Contents